tomcritchlow/tomcritchlow.github.io/about.md

 <div class="pl3 pb4 w-90">
 <strong>Google: PMM Special Projects</strong>
 <div class="black-50 f6">2012 - 2014</div>
-<div class="lh-copy">Working with internal innovation teams like the Creative Lab, Google Cardboard, Jamboard and BizOps I helped to ideate, develop and bring to market new products and services.
+<div class="lh-copy f5">Working with internal innovation teams like the Creative Lab, Google Cardboard, Jamboard and BizOps I helped to ideate, develop and bring to market new products and services.
 With one foot in creative and one foot in business I helped to add rigor to creative ideas and creativity to spreadsheets.</div>
 </div>
 </div>